 Differences across individuals in the remaining ~0.1% hold significant clues about their health.
 Some differences may be harmless, while some others may contribute to disease risk.

 With genomic medicine, it is possible to analyze these differences in clinical settings and compare them to many reference sequences.

-This information can help understand if the differences contribute to a disease and determine the best possible treatment option.
+This information can help understand whether the differences contribute to a disease and determine the best treatment option.